 Is Information Technology Right for Me?

 Whether you are seeking entry-level knowledge or looking to sharpen your skills in the information technology field, our Associate in Information Technology program may just be the perfect fit for you.
 Earning your associate degree from the University of Cincinnati Online can help you gain a fundamental understanding of technology’s role in the workplace and grow the skills you need to enter or advance in the field.
 IT associate degree students are given the necessary skills to process, maintain, and analyze technology and the world around it.

-The online Associate of Applied Business in Business Information Technology program provides students with a set of skills that are in high demand, including software proficiency, communication, critical thinking, analysis and problem solving.
-As businesses continue to grow, the need for well-trained, highly-educated Business Information Technologists are in high demand.
+In addition, our information technology associate program provides students with a set of skills that are in high demand, including software proficiency, communication, critical thinking, analysis, and problem-solving.
+As businesses continue to grow, the need for well-trained, highly-educated online associate degree IT graduates will be in high demand.

 Programs can be completed full-time or part-time.
 Many programs are set up to be part-time, with most containing fewer than 10 credit hours in any given semester.
 We know you have a lot going on, so want to make sure that school can fit into your schedule.
 Note: There are some exceptions.

 Additional resources to support you from start to finish.